 Another prestigious project in our portfolio

-Managing Director of AES Solar, George Goudsmit, added: “Apart from the technicalities of providing an off-grid solution in such a property, the logistics of getting hardware and engineers to the site, which is so remote, is something we had to factor into this project.
+Managing Director of AES Solar, George Goudsmit, added: “Apart from the technicalities of providing an off-grid solution in such a property, we also had to factor in the logistics of getting hardware and engineers to such a site.”

 “Our longevity in the solar industry means we can provide the expertise for every instance.
-We have highly qualified and experienced staff that relish challenging projects, and the result is that we have some very unique and prestigious projects in our portfolio.”
+We have highly qualified and experienced staff that relish challenging projects resulting in some very unique and prestigious projects in our portfolio.”

 Thanks to the following companies involved in the project.